ssokolow/game_launcher/README.rst

 Experiment in Steam-less Game Launching
 =======================================

-.. warning:: This project doesn't yet have a permanent name, so this URL isn't
+**WARNING:** This project doesn't yet have a permanent name, so this URL isn't permanent.
-             permanent.
 I merely uploaded this on request.

 This is a very Work-In-Progress experiment in how far I can go to produce something Steam-like for DRM-free games without depending on an external